 3. Movement for the abolition of slavery

-4. The fear of reforms by Abraham Lincoln and Republican party
+4. The fear of reforms by Abraham Lincoln and the Republican party

 - The immediate cause of the civil war was the American Presidential election in which the Republican Party candidate, Abraham Lincoln, won (1860).

 - While Abraham Lincoln stood for freedom of slaves, the Democratic candidate Stephan Arnold Douglas wanted slavery to continue.

 - Seven southern states declared their secession from the Union and established a Southern government – the Confederate States of America on February 9, 1861.